waynegraham/registry.clir.org/_projects/2014-uncovering-the-stone-campbell-movement-and-its-impa.md

 ---
 layout: project
-title: Uncovering the Stone-Campbell Movement and its Impact on Education, Politics, and Religion in the Western United States and Japan
+title: "Uncovering the Stone-Campbell Movement and its Impact on Education, Politics, and Religion in the Western United States and Japan"
+year: 2014
+end_range: 2000
+formats: "NULL"
+geographic_extant: "The geographic scope of this project includes Japan, Los Angeles and its surrounding areas, California, Washington, Oregon, Idaho, and Colorado."
+institution: "NULL"
+institution_type: "NULL"
+primary_contact: "Melissa Nykanen"
+size: "560 linear feet"
+start_range: "1891"
+summary: "Pepperdine University Libraries seeks funding for a two-year project to catalog 19 collections related to the Stone-Campbell Movement and its impact on Japan and the Western United States.
+Collections to be processed include the personal papers of prominent leaders within the movement in Japan and the U.S., including ministers, missionaries, scholars, theologians, politicians, and university presidents.
+Also included are the records of several major churches and church-related programs with long histories in Japan, the Los Angeles area, and in other areas of the West Coast.
+Understanding the history of this important American social and religious movement and its widespread impact will be greatly enhanced by access to these materials."
+hc_id: "10921847"
+program: "NULL"
+grant_type: "Cataloging Hidden Collections"
+project_url: "NULL"
+address1:  "NULL"
+address2:  "NULL"
+city:  "NULL"
+state:  "NULL"
+zip: "NULL"
+repository_url:  "NULL"
+funded:  "FALSE"
+p1_institution:  "NULL"
+p2_name:  "NULL"
+p2_institution:  "NULL"
+p3_name:  "NULL"
+p3_institution:  "NULL"
+material_string: "NULL"
+collaborating_institution:  "NULL"
+grant_amount:  "NULL"
+material_description:  "NULL"
 ---